Postgraduate Research Student Office

 - We provide Academic and Professional Service Teams with advice on the academic governance relating to PGR study.

-We know this can be a difficult time for people and members of the University Community who would like to speak to someone are welcome to contact the Chaplaincy Listening Service which will continue to be available 24/7.
+We know PGR study can be a difficult time for people and members of the University Community who would like to speak to someone are welcome to contact the Chaplaincy Listening Service which will continue to be available 24/7.